areejnasser/PhD-2024/README.md

-# PhD-2024
-Toward Obsessive-Compulsive Disorder Classification System
+# PhD-2024-Toward Obsessive-Compulsive Disorder Classification System

 This repository is dedicated to the development of an Obsessive-Compulsive Disorder (OCD) Ontology and a BERT-based classification system.
 It aims to advance OCD research by providing structured knowledge representation and efficient classification methodologies.
 The structure is as follows: Ontology Folder: Contains two sub-folders.
 Ontology Version: Holds the .owl file for the OCD Ontology.